Alvarito1995/Mite-Detection-/README.md

 If you're not sure about the path to your vsearch, just run this:
 `find /home -type f -name vsearch ` and copy-paste the path that appears in the vsearchcluster.py script.
+For other specific Toubles, please check in each tool's webpage.

 **Attached documents**